Extra-Departmental UF Funding

 - The Association for Asian Studies.
 Information on various Asian studies grants and fellowships.

 - Charlotte W. Newcombe Doctoral Dissertation Fellowship.
-The Charlotte W. Newcombe Doctoral Dissertation Fellowships are designed to encourage original and significant study of ethical or religious values in all fields of the humanities and social sciences, and particularly to help Ph.D. candidates in these fields complete their dissertation work in a timely manner.
-In addition to topics in religious studies or in ethics (philosophical or religious), dissertations appropriate to the Newcombe Fellowship competition might explore the ethical implications of foreign policy, the values influencing political decisions, the moral codes of other cultures, and religious or ethical issues reflected in history or literature.
+The Charlotte W. Newcombe Doctoral Dissertation Fellowships are designed to encourage an original and significant study of ethical or religious values in all fields of the humanities and social sciences and, particularly, to help Ph.D. candidates in these fields complete their dissertation work in a timely manner.
+In addition to topics in religious studies or in ethics (philosophical or religious), dissertations appropriate to the Newcombe Fellowship competition might explore the ethical implications of foreign policy, the values influencing political decisions, the moral codes of other cultures and religious or ethical issues reflected in history or literature.
 The Dissertation Fellowships offer $18,500 12-month awards to support full-time dissertation writing for Doctor of Philosophy or Doctor of Theology students in humanities and social science programs at US graduate schools.

 - Chateaubriand Fellowships.
 Sponsored by the Embassy of France in the United States, Chateaubriand Fellowships offer up to 12 months of monthly stipends, round-trip travel to France, health insurance coverage and 30 days per diem for travel in France to doctoral students at US universities whose research in the humanities or sciences would benefit from visiting France.